mapbox/tippecanoe/README.md

  * -D Detail at lower zoom levels (default 10, for tile resolution of 1024)
  * -x Property (removes the named properties from all features)
  * -f Force: Delete existing mbtiles file if it already exists.
+ * -r Rate at which dots are dropped at lower zoom levels (default 2.5)

 Example
 -------